ethereum-optimism/design-docs/security/fma-fjord.md

     - We should also prepare datadir backups close before the upgrade, so we can use these in an emergency to rollback.
     - Estimated sequencer downtime is 30 min in a worst-case scenario where we have to reset the chain back to a block before the activation and disable the hardfork activation.
 Additional steps would be required from infra providers to get back to the healthy chain.
 They would either need to restart their op-node and op-geth with activation override command line flags/env var, or their images to an emergency release with activation disabled.
     - It should be noted that we already prepared for this generic scenario for Ecotone, so we can use the same preparations, which we already practiced.

+### Incomplete Activation

+- **Description:** The upgrade may take place but some steps may fail leaving the upgrade in a partial state.
+For example the contracts could get upgraded but the new cost function might not be applied, or the rest of the functionality upgrades but the contract deployments fail.
+- **Risk Assessment:** Medium severity — funds should not be at risk, but chain could halt and recovery unfortunately could be very messy.
+- **Mitigations:** End to end testing, and making sure the upgrade works properly and at the right time on our devnets and testnet.
+The end to end testing consists of all the tests in the `op-e2e` folder that were added as part of the implementation PRs.
+- **Detection:** Requires we check: (1) updated L2 contracts contain the new expected bytecode, (2) transactions submitted after the hardfork are being charged data fees as expected according to the new function, (3) invoking the new precompile produces the expected output.
+- **Recovery Path(s)**: Recovery would likely involve a new node release and/or tools allowing for appropriate rollback depending on the precise nature of the failures.
+    - There are two approaches, depending on failure
+        - if it’s minor, we just live with it and fix it in an upcoming upgrade → no downtime
+        - if it’s critical, we can initiate the same rollback as described above → same downtime as above

+### Hard fork Failure to Activate

+- **Description:** The upgrade may be misconfigured and fail to take place.
+- **Risk Assessment:** Low severity — the chain would continue on as if the upgrade never happened.
+We could recover easily by rescheduling the upgrade.
+- **Mitigations:** End to end testing, and making sure the upgrade works properly and at the right time on our devnets and testnest.
+The end to end testing consists of all the tests in the `op-e2e` folder that were added as part of the implementation PRs.
+- **Detection:** We can easily see if the L2 contracts were upgraded as expected by trying to invoke their new read methods such as reading the blob base fee parameter from the gas price oracle.
+- **Recovery Path(s)**: Reschedule upgrade, possibly releasing new binary though without immediate urgency.